AnneEnglish/Portfolio-3/README.md

 7. In the navigation bar for your app select "Deploy".
 8. Connect your Github account to Heroku.
 9. Search for your Github repository name and click "Connect".
 10. You can choose to set up automatic deploys or manual deploy.
-With automatic deploys Heroku will rebuild your app everytime you make a commit to Github.
+With automatic deploys Heroku will rebuild your app every time you make a commit to Github.

 ### Local Development